Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Necessity

-We claim that the unique edge in the path $e^*_1, ..., e^*_k$ which is dual to one edge of $\gamma$ is not contained in the boundary of the face $f$.
-Otherwise, combined with the assumption that $e^*_1, ..., e^*_k$ constitute a simple path starting and ending in the same boundary of $f$, it follows that the simple path $e^*_1, ..., e^*_k$ is contained in the boundary of $f$, which contradicts the assumption that the simple path $e^*_1, ..., e^*_k$ is not contained in the boundary of $f$.
-Therefore, it suffices to consider the case that the simple path $e^*_1, ..., e^*_k$ meets the boundary of $f$ only at their two endpoints (which coincide with two vertices of $\Gamma^*$), since the dihedral angles at the edges of $P$ which are dual to those in the intersection (if non-empty) of the simple path $e^*_1, ..., e^*_k$ with the boundary of $f$ are positive.
+Therefore, it suffices to consider the case that the simple path $e^*_1, \ldots, e^*_k$ meets the boundary of $f$ only at their two endpoints (which coincide with two vertices of $\Gamma^*$), since the dihedral angles at the edges of $P$ which are dual to those in the intersection (if non-empty) of the simple path $e^*_1, \ldots, e^*_k$ with the boundary of $f$ are positive.

 If $v$ is strictly hyperideal, we denote by $X_v$ the half-space containing $v$ bounded by the dual plane $v^{\perp}$.
 Let $P'$ be the polyhedron obtained by doubling $P\setminus X_v$ via the reflection across $v^{\perp}$.
 Note that $v^{\perp}$ separates $v$ from the other vertices of $P$ and is orthogonal to the edges and faces of $P$ that it meets, $P'$ is a hyperideal polyhedron.
 Let $\Gamma'$ be the 1-skeleton of $P'$ and let $\Gamma'^*$ be the dual graph of $\Gamma'$.
 It is clear that $\Gamma'^*$ is obtained by gluing two copies of $\Gamma^*$ along the the boundary of $f$.
-By the assumption, the path $e^*_1, ..., e^*_k$ and its images $e'^*_1, ..., e'^*_k$ in $\Gamma'^*$ under the reflection form a simple circuit which does not bound a face of $\Gamma'^*$, and exactly two of the edges of the circuit are dual to edges of $\gamma$.
-Note that $\theta(e_i)=\theta(e'_i)$ for $i=1,...,k$.
+By the assumption, the path $e^*_1, \ldots, e^*_k$ and its images $e'^*_1, \ldots, e'^*_k$ in $\Gamma'^*$ under the reflection form a simple circuit which does not bound a face of $\Gamma'^*$, and exactly two of the edges of the circuit are dual to edges of $\gamma$.
+Note that $\theta(e_i)=\theta(e'_i)$ for $i=1,\ldots,k$.
 Combined with the above result that $\theta$ satisfies Condition (iii), we have

 which implies $\theta$ satisfies Condition (iv).